Persistence and Mattering in Undergraduate Education Research Cluster

 College of Innovation & Technology

-Rajib Ganguly is interested in the use of signature assignments and e-portfolios as enhancements to the pedagogy in STEM courses.
+Rajib Ganguly is interested in using signature assignments and e-portfolios to enhance the pedagogy in STEM courses.
 Reflective practices are typically associated with the STEM fields, but they are present in different ways.
 In this cluster, Ganguly is interested in reflection both as a way of making the student more metacognitive about their own learning and as a way for the student to how STEM courses that are not in their immediate field relate to them.

 John Girdwood